 In the event that you need to evacuate your RV, we recommend disconnecting your electric power cord from the pedestal.
 Also, disconnect your water and sewer hose as if you were packing up to leave.
 Pull in your RV slideouts and put any antennae down.
 Secure your steps inside your RV.
 For potential insurance purposes, you may want to take a photo of your RV parked at your campsite or location showing the condition before the storm.

-It’s equally important for you to have your getaway vehicle stocked with essential roadside emergency gear should you need to pull over for safety or breakdowns.
+It’s also necessary for you to have your getaway vehicle full of fuel and stocked with essential roadside emergency gear should you need to pull over for severe weather safety or breakdown.

 Helpful Severe Weather Preparation Timelines